 Loss of consciousness is often thought to be a requisite for proving brain injuries.
 However, medical studies don’t support this requirement, as brain damage can still happen when the victim remains conscious.
 What’s more, many brain injury victims don’t recall a brief loss of consciousness.

 Individuals who sustain TBIs can exhibit a broad range of symptoms.
 Those with cognitive issues may not even understand why they’re having trouble.
 Because these injuries are most prevalent among populations above the age of 75, it may also be difficult for you to distinguish someone’s TBI complications from other existing medical ailments.
 Although these factors make for challenging circumstances, it’s important that you keep pushing forward.

 Proactive diagnosis and treatment go hand-in-hand with caring for those who live with TBIs.
 Treatments like surgery and rehabilitation are typically more effective when you begin early, and rapid diagnosis is the only way to control symptoms before they worsen.
 These remedies cost money, however.
-Caregivers may find it beneficial to facilitate the healing process by discussing their needs and potential compensation options with a trusted brain injury attorney in Los Angeles.
+Caregivers may find it beneficial to facilitate the healing process by discussing their needs and potential compensation options with a trusted personal injury lawyer.